-Scarce birdseye view style perspective map of the Yosemite Valley, showing the roads accessible by Automobile shortly after the introduction of Automobiles into the Yosemite Valley.
+Scarce bird's-eye view perspective map of the Yosemite Valley, showing the roads accessible by automobile shortly after the introduction of automobiles into the Yosemite Valley.

 This is the first edition of the map, which would be reissued several times over the next decade.